 New College is fortunate to have dedicated leaders who, guided by the Board of Trustees, provide the direction for the daily operations of the College.

-President Donal O’Shea: Dr. Donal O’Shea officially assumed his post as New College of Florida’s fifth president on July 1, 2012.
-Before coming to New College, O’Shea was the dean of faculty and vice president for academic affairs at Mount Holyoke College (South Hadley, Mass.), a top ranked private liberal arts women’s college.
+President Patricia Okker: Dr. Patricia Okker officially assumed her post as New College of Florida’s sixth president on July 1, 2021.
+Before coming to New College, Okker was the dean of the College of Arts & Sciences at the University of Missouri

 Provost Suzanne Sherman: Dr. Suzanne Sherman officially assumed her post on October 2, 2020 after serving as the associate provost from 2018 to 2020 and chair of the faculty from 2013 to 2016.
 She is also an associate professor of chemistry who has served on the New College faculty for more than 30 years.